Aliases for REL Gene

 GeneCards Summary for REL Gene

 REL (REL Proto-Oncogene, NF-KB Subunit) is a Protein Coding gene.
 Diseases associated with REL include B-Cell Lymphoma and Primary Mediastinal B-Cell Lymphoma.
-Among its related pathways are GDNF-Family Ligands and Receptor Interactions and Transcriptional misregulation in cancer.
+Among its related pathways are Immune response IL-23 signaling pathway and Toll-Like receptor Signaling Pathways.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is RELA.

 UniProtKB/Swiss-Prot Summary for REL Gene